Anthony J. Perno III, Esq., CEO

 Kathy Cullen, Project Manager

 Kathy Cullen joined CFP in January 2012 as a graduate intern and became a full-time project manager in June 2012.
-Kathy is currently completing a Master of Public Administration degree with a Certificate in Non-Profit Management from Villanova University.
-She is currently the manager of Residential POWER (Program Offering Widespread Energy Recovery), which provides energy efficient retrofits to Camden homeowners.
+She has a Master of Public Administration degree with a Certificate in Non-Profit Management from Villanova University.
+She managed Residential POWER (Program Offering Widespread Energy Recovery) and the construction of Pyne Poynt Park in North Camden.
+Kathy is currently overseeing several projects throughout Camden, including the design and construction of active trails, infrastructure and streetscape improvements on Main Street, Cooper Street, 7th Street and River Road, neighborhood plans in East Camden and Cooper-Grant/Central Waterfront, and the preservation of the historic Benjamin Cooper House in North Camden.
 Kathy has a Bachelor of Arts in Economics from Boston College.

 Marilyn Santana-Martinez, Business Manager